RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

     //Default value: true
     "AllowRemoteConnections": true,

     //Specifies the path where the database will be stored relative to APPDATA env var on Windows or XDG_CONFIG_HOME on non-Windows.
-Leave value empty to use an in memory database.
+Leave the value empty to use an in-memory database.
     //Default value: "database.db"
     "Database": "database.db",